OscarBohlin/catf/README.md

 This was developed and tested using python version 3.8.10.

 The scripts requires the [Android boot image editor](https://github.com/Android_boot_image_editor) program to compare `.img` files.
-Dowload [the zip fil](https://github.com/cfig/Android_boot_image_editor/releases) file and unpack it, default path for this tool installation is in the home directory but it can be specified to elsewhere.
-Cloning the repository will not work for computers without internet access since it needs to download certain gradle dependencies.
+Dowload [the zip fil](https://github.com/cfig/Android_boot_image_editor/releases) and unpack it, default path for this tool installation is in the home directory but it can be specified to elsewhere.
+Cloning its repository will not work for computers without internet access since it needs to download certain gradle dependencies on first run.

 Following packages are required by the script and Andoird boot image editor on Ubuntu: